Deployed Intelligence Logo

 Strategic (SDI)

-Involves managing trade-offs and adapting known patterns to meet goals.
-Perfect for human-AI collaboration.
+Managing trade‑offs and adapting patterns to goals.
+Best as human‑AI collaboration.

 Evolutionary (EDI)